 The deadline for Form 1096 depends on the deadline for the corresponding information returns you are sending.

-Possible due dates include January 31, February 28, and May 31, depending on what you’re summarizing.
+Possible due dates include January 31, February 28, and March 31, depending on what you’re summarizing and how you’re sending it.

-However, if you are using Form 1099-MISC to report a different type of payment (one not made to independent contractors), or if you are filing certain other information returns (e.g., Form 1097), the due date is not until February 28.
-Further, other information returns, such as Form 5498, are not due until May 31.
+If you are using Form 1099-MISC to report a different type of 1099 vendor payment, or if you are filing certain other information returns (e.g., Form 1097), the due date is not until February 28 (paper) or March 31 (electronically).

 Ready to hire independent contractors?
-Patriot’s online 1099 software lets you create and print unlimited Forms 1099 and 1096, make unlimited payments, and generate reports.
+Patriot’s online accounting lets you create and print unlimited Forms 1099 and 1096, make unlimited payments, generate reports, and more.
 Get your free trial today!